 Concerning visitors, it is necessary to help them with mundane but non-trivial problems they encounter during their stays.
 We prepared the Kavli IPMU website in English and Japanese with useful information for both visitors and employees for professional and daily living issues including safety.
-This attempt was well appreciated by the University, and the Kavli IPMU Administrative Division was honored UTokyo President's Award for Operational Improvement twice, in 2008 and 2013.
+This attempt was well appreciated by the University, and the Kavli IPMU Administrative Division was honored UTokyo President's Award for Operational Improvement and business transportation three times, in 2008, 2013 and 2015.
 In addition to the items mentioned above, the University has made a special effort to provide housing for Kavli IPMU researchers.
 The Kashiwa International Guesthouse was opened in March 2010 where the Kavli IPMU was allocated 16 units.
 To further enhance living support, the Kavli IPMU has made a contract with 24-hour service center for foreigners.

 It should be noted that the Kavli IPMU administration helps researchers to prepare application forms for research grants.
 We conduct training session how to write successful grant proposals, and provide help on forms that are supposed to be filled in Japanese.
 This encourages researchers to secure the research funding such as Grant-in-Aid without any serious barriers.
-As a result of these efforts, eight young international researchers out of 29 applicants won Grant-in Aids in 2013.
-The success rate is about 30% and is almost the same level as that of our Japanese young researchers.